 There is a modern treatment method based on Botox injections.
 This method is effective in simple cases of strabismus.

 Some may resort to using prisms and visual correction exercises as a complementary treatment to surgery in certain cases, such as intermittent lateral strabismus.
 As for prisms and prism glasses, they are used in the presence of diplopia.

 Exercise therapy for strabismus

 This method is used to treat lateral strabismus during near vision.
 A simple exercise can be done as follows:

 Holds a pen in the hand and slowly brings it closer to the nose while fixing the gaze on it until diplopia occurs, then repeats this exercise several times a day for a period of weeks until the distance at which he suffers from diplopia is reduced.

 Unfortunately, muscle exercises are only temporary and must be repeated from time to time to ensure the absence of symptoms continues.

 Strabismus cannot be prevented, but early diagnosis protects the child from complications.

 Bimaristan Medical Center remains your first choice for treatment in Turkey.

-We direct you to the best and most famous specialists who are experts in all fields, do not hesitate to contact us, Bimaristan Medical Center your family in Turkey.
-You can also read on our website about The latest ophthalmology technology in Turkey.
+We direct you to the best and most famous specialists in all fields.
+Do not hesitate to contact us.
+Bimaristan Medical Center is your family in Turkey.
+You can also read about it on our website The latest ophthalmology technology in Turkey.